 In Turkey, if you’re traveling alone on the bus, they pair you up with someone of the same sex.
 It was easy to tell that the large Muslim woman I sat down next to wanted me to disappear, so she could stretch out over both seats.
 Mehmet noticed my predicament and motioned for me to come sit next to him.
 He was on his way to a different destination but we were taking the same bus for 4 hours before he connected in another city.
 He had a liquor and tobacco shop in Marmaris (called Güzel Tekel) and was traveling to meet his lawyer to sign paperwork as part of a government requirement to expand his shops.

-Mehmet said he would ask the bus steward to watch out for me, and when he changed buses I could have both seats to stretch out – unless it turned out to be a full bus – in which case I’d have to return to my assigned seat next to the Muslim woman – sigh.
+Mehmet said he would ask the bus steward to watch out for me, and when he changed buses I could have both seats to stretch out – unless it turned out to be a full bus – in which case I’d have to return to my assigned seat next to the big Muslim woman – sigh.
 Mehmet was chatty but nice, and before changing buses, he provided his views on the entire history of Turkey.
 He gave me his email address and insisted I look him up on Facebook as soon as Internet was available.
-I enjoyed having someone to talk with but took a Tylenol as soon as Mehmet got off the bus.
+Mehmet was nice and I enjoyed having someone to talk with but took an extra strength Tylenol as soon as he got off the bus.

-Wasn’t able to sleep on the overnight bus and went through several audio books.
+I wasn’t able to sleep on the overnight bus and went through several audio books.
 Am recuperating before exploring Cappadocia – the desert-like weather gets quite cold at night but during the day it’s warm, dry, and beautiful.
 The surreal landscape is unlike anything I’ve ever experienced!
-Taking a hot-air balloon ride early tomorrow and then several days of group hiking!
+I’m taking a hot-air balloon ride early tomorrow and planning several days of group hiking!

 More rambling later…